1jour1vin

 About the wine:

 Among the top Côte Rôties, the 2019 Côte Rôtie Château D'Ampuis is consistently a brilliant wine that, in recent years, has almost rivaled wines from single-vineyard plots.
-Don't believe me?
+Don’t believe me?
 Include it in a blind tasting and let me know the results.
-The 2019 is absolutely brilliant, and I would rank it among the best vintages of this cuvée to date, including the 2009, 2010, 2017, and 2018.
-Superb aromas of ripe red and black fruits, tapenade, and iron with notes of game, meat, and flowers emerge on the nose, and this beauty strikes the palate with medium-bodied to full-bodied richness, a cohesive and structured mouthfeel, magnificent yet substantial tannins, and a grand finish.
-Lay the bottles down for 4 to 6 years if you can and enjoy them over the next 15 to 20 years.
-As always, Château D'Ampuis comes from a blend of seven lieux-dits spread across the appellation and spends the same four years in new barrels.
+The 2019 is absolutely brilliant, and I’d rank it among the best vintages of this cuvée to date, including the 2009, 2010, 2017, and 2018.
+Superb aromas of ripe red and black fruits, tapenade, and iron, with notes of game, meat, and flowers, emerge on the nose, and this beauty strikes the palate with medium-bodied to full-bodied richness, a cohesive and structured mouthfeel, magnificent yet substantial tannins, and a long finish.
+Store the bottles for 4 to 6 years if you can, and enjoy them within the next 15 to 20 years.
+As always, Château D’Ampuis is a blend from seven specific vineyard sites across the appellation and spends the same four years in new oak barrels.

 Customer rating